A Dance to the Music of Time: Analysis

 Its 12 novels have been acclaimed by such critics as A. N. Wilson and fellow writers including Evelyn Waugh and Kingsley Amis as among the finest English fiction of the 20th century.
 Auberon Waugh dissented, calling it "tedious and overpraised—particularly by literary hangers-on".
 The work was more heavily criticised towards the late 1960s, seen as being old-fashioned.
 Long-time friend V. S. Naipaul cast similar doubts regarding the work, if not the Powell oeuvre.
 Naipaul described his sentiments after a long-delayed review of Powell's work following the author's death this way: "it may be that our friendship lasted all this time because I had not examined his work".

-While the work is often compared to Proust, others find the comparison "obvious, although superficial", with its narrator's voice more like the participant-observer of The Great Gatsby than that of Proust's self-reflective narrator.
+While the work is often compared to Marcel Proust, others find the comparison "obvious, although superficial", with its narrator's voice more like the participant-observer of The Great Gatsby than that of Proust's self-reflective narrator.
 Two essays by Perry Anderson demonstrate significant differences between the two writers.
 The comparative analysis, A Dance to Lost Time: Marcel Proust's 'In Search of Lost Time' compared with Anthony Powell's 'A Dance to the Music of Time by Patrick Alexander explores the reception of the two.

 Powell's official biographer, Hilary Spurling, has published Invitation to the Dance – a Handbook to Anthony Powell's A Dance to the Music of Time.
 This annotates, in dictionary form, the characters, events, art, music, and other references.
 She has also calculated the timeline employed by the author: this is used in the synopses linked from the novels below.

 Bernard Stacey compiled a catalog and analysis of the poetic allusions in the novel.

 The various aspects of the novel-sequence are also analysed in An Index to 'A Dance to the Music of Time by B. J. Moule, D. McLeod, and Robert L. Selig.
-Volumes 7-9, "The War Trilogy," --The Valley of Bones, The Soldier's Art and The Military Philosophers—are the focus of Bernard Stacey's War Dance.
+Volumes 7-9 (The Valley of Bones, The Soldier's Art and The Military Philosophers), collectively known as The War Trilogy, are the focus of Bernard Stacey's War Dance.

 In 2025, fifty years after Hearing Secret Harmonies was published, Alec Marsh wrote in The Spectator that it was a testament to a lost era.